Christopher-Loynes/DisasterDetectionTool/README.md

   - *SMOTE oversampling*
     - Performed on the training dataset only, not the test dataset
     - Prevent artifically creating an event, since the volume of tweets in a specified radius is used for DBSCAN clustering
-    - No cross-validation is performed.
+    - No cross-validation is performed (too computationall expensive)

   - Confusion matrices, ROC curves, macro-average AUC and Accuracy values are calculated (since the *SMOTE oversampling* removes the class imbalance in the *'Agg_Reduced* dataset) and misclassified tweets reviewed